blaix/tdubs/README.rst

 Why?
 ----

-Python 3 already has `Mock` in its standard library, and there are several other third-party test double packages, but none felt like the right fit for how I like to TDD.
+Python 3 already has ``unittest.mock``, and there are several other third-party test double packages, but none felt like the right fit for how I like to TDD.

 This is what I wanted out of a test double library: